padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 4. It will receive an error about one of the libraries: `Invalid or corrupt file: cannot read at 0x536E` (projectM_ns-eel2.lib).
 5. The generated files are in vcpkg_installed folder.
 Copy both libraries from vcpkg_installed\x86-windows-static\x86-windows-static\lib, then paste them to lib folder from the main source code folder.
 6. (Optional) Copy the ns-eel header from the same step from 5., but in include\projectm-eval\ns-eel2, then paste it to ns-eel-shim folder, still from the main source code folder.
-7. Now compile the code and you are ready to go.
+7. Now build/compile the code and you are ready to go.
 If you see that your output gives "1 up to date", just delete BeatDrop.exe from vis_milk2 -> Release folder.
 Compile it again.
-8. It will receive `The command "copy /y /v "..\vis_milk2\Release\BeatDrop.exe" "..\BeatDrop\BeatDrop.exe"`, but it built succesfully.
-It tries to copy the generated .exe file to BeatDrop folder, which it doesn't exist.
-Ignore it.
-Please check your generated .exe file in vis_milk2/Release/BeatDrop.exe, then copy it in your BeatDrop folder.
+8. Check your generated .exe file in vis_milk2/Release/BeatDrop.exe, then copy it in your BeatDrop folder.

 ## Second method: Using [CMake](https://cmake.org) (for latest version build)